Get 60% Off & Free Shipping While Stocks Last

 You may notice subtle changes that may not even stand out.

 When a cat is sick, dehydration is the typical issue.
-The VCA Animal Hospitals recommends the following steps:

-1. Gently grab your cat’s skin at the shoulder blades
+(1) gently grab your cat’s skin at the shoulder blades

-3. release it and observe.
+(3) release it and observe.

 If the skin immediately snaps back into place, then your cat is not dehydrated.
-But if the skin seems “tented up,” this usually suggests dehydration.

 2. Changes in Personality